Roblox/creator-docs/content/en-us/education/battle-royale-series/managing-players.md

 ### Sending Players to Spawn

-Make sure each player gets teleported to a different spawn location in the arena by combining a for loop and the `pairs()` function to go through the active players array.
-Using `pairs()` allows you to go through every value in the players array, allowing the script to adapt to a variety of player numbers.
+Make sure each player gets teleported to a different spawn location in the arena by combining a for loop and the `ipairs()` function to go through the active players array.
+Using `ipairs()` allows you to go through every value in the players array, allowing the script to adapt to a variety of player numbers.

 1. In the `sendPlayersToMatch()` function, use a variable to create an array of all the arena spawn locations by getting the children of the Arena > SpawnLocations folder.